 It is essential for governments and policymakers to closely monitor advancements in xenotransplantation and establish frameworks that address potential ethical considerations.
 Robust regulation and oversight must be in place to safeguard both human welfare and animal rights, striking a delicate balance between medical innovation and ethical responsibility.

 Moreover, public awareness and acceptance of xenotransplantation will play a significant role in shaping the future of this field.
-Initiatives to educate the public about the benefits, risks, and ethical implications of gene-edited animal organs should be prioritized.
+Initiatives to educate the public regarding the benefits, risks, and ethical implications of gene-edited animal organs should be prioritized.
 By fostering informed discussions and facilitating understanding, we can create an environment that encourages dialogue, transparency, and collaboration.

 In conclusion, the gene-edited pig kidney transplant and mechanical heart pump implantation performed on Lisa Pisano represent a milestone in medical history.
 This pioneering procedure demonstrates the immense potential of xenotransplantation to address the growing demand for donor organs.
 While challenges and ethical concerns persist, the breakthrough offers hope for countless individuals waiting for life-saving transplants.
 By fostering collaboration, ensuring rigorous oversight, and promoting public awareness, we can harness these advancements to transform the field of organ transplantation and save lives.